ResidentMario/fahr/README.md

 * Your training artifact must write model artifact(s) to the `/opt/ml/model` folder at the end of its execution.
 * Your current IAM user must have permission to get and assume the `EXECUTION_ROLE_NAME`.
 That role must have the following permissions: SageMaker full access, ECR read-write access, S3 read-write access, EC2 run access.
 * `S3_ARTIFACT_DIRECTORY` must point to a path that your current IAM user has read access to.
-* Your `output_path` includes the word "sagemaker" (this is for compatibility with the default roles SageMaker creates, which are scoped to only allow putting objects containing this fragment).

 #### Further configuration